sit/wrkb/kb/champions/wukong.md

 ### [P] Stone Skin

 Gains a stack of Stone Skin whenever Wukong damage enemy champions, stacking up to 3 times.
-Each stack grants 11 Armor and heals for 0.3% of his max Health per second.
+Each stack grants 11 Armor and heals for 2.5% of his max Health per 5 seconds.

 ### [1] Golden Staff

-**Cooldown:** 8.0 / 8.0 / 7.0 / 7.0 seconds
+**Cooldown:** 11.0 / 9.0 / 8.0 / 6.0 seconds

-**Cost:** 40.0 / 40.0 / 40.0 / 40.0
+**Cost:** 30.0 / 30.0 / 30.0 / 30.0

 Passive : Golden Staff adds an empowering effect on Wukong's base attacks every 12 seconds.
 Takedowns will reduce Golden Staff's passive Cooldown by 2 seconds.
 The Cooldown of the passive will be reduced by 2 seconds per level, and killing enemy champions will refresh the Cooldown.
 Active : Empowers his next attack to deal 60 / 90 / 120 / 150 ( +35% / 40% / 45% / 50% AD ) physical damage.
 Wukong and his clones attacks reduce Golden Staff's cooldown by 0.5 seconds.
 After casting this ability, Wukong's next attack gains bonus range.